kd7tck/swissarmyNES/DESIGN.md

 ## Phase 28: Visual - Metatile Integration
 **Goal:** Organize game world.
 Screen editing will be built into the map editor directly.
 Allowing a person to edit individial tiles or collection of tiles called metatiles.
 - **Action Items:**
-    - Integrate metatiles into other systems more fully.
+    - Integrate metatiles into MAP UI system more fully.
 - **Completion Criteria:** Can edit and work with metatiles in other systems that also use tiles.

 ## Phase 29: Visual - World Editor for MAPS